-Sometimes spagyria seems a kind of a childish alchemical parody.
-Wherein proceedings seem imitated by someone who has not fully understand alchemical goals.
+Sometimes spagyric seems a kind of a childish alchemical parody.
+Wherein proceedings seem imitated by someone who has not fully understood alchemical goals.
 I will quote here John Reid III, perhaps one the most prominent expert in alchemical Spagyria today, to perfectly depict the issue: “The work is indeed about separation and re-unification (not necessarily purification as nature needs her bridges).
-But for the Spagyricist (especially the modern ones) the three essentials are things that are already contained within the matter, whereas as I see it alchemicaly the three essentials are brought about by a combination of the four elements (whose vehicles are the substances derived from the matter)”.
-These words could have been written in the beginning of eighteenth century, when Le Pellettier worked as a physician.
+But for the Spagyricist (especially the modern ones) the three essentials are things that are already contained within the matter, whereas as I see it alchemically the three essentials are brought about by a combination of the four elements (whose vehicles are the substances derived from the matter)”.
+These words could have been written at the beginning of the eighteenth century when Le Pellettier worked as a physician.
 Back then some forbidden alchemical remembrances were still the only fields in which finding and operating in medicine art and science.

 But before getting on our main topic, it is interesting to know Le Pellettier opinion on combustibility and Secret Fire preservation: “ Je connais plusieurs Chimistes qui tiennent avec Quercetan, que les principes séminaux sont incorruptibles au feu.
 Mais j’aime mieux suivre le sentiment de Van Helmont qui croit le contraire & que l’expérience m’a fait reconnaître véritable plusieurs fois”.
 Or I know many chemists thinking, like Quercetanus, that seminal principles are imperishable to fire.
 But I prefer following Van Helmont opinion who believes the contrary, as from my experience.
 I, Iulia, agree with Quercetanus, in the sense that often dry ways reach very high degrees, and with Van Helmont as far as wet ways are concerned.
 But this statement reveals the deep spagyrical environment in which Le Pellettier used to operate.

-After this long introduction we can start.
+After this long introduction, we can start.
 Translation from original french is verbatim performed by myself.
-Since practical teachings are in last and third part of the book, I summarized some theory omitting medical observations, which can be useful only from a medical spagyrical point of view: “ these oils boiled on their alcaline lixiviations cannot be made in a soap since they contain very little volatile salts, as one can perceive from a distillation where the Caput Mortuum contains a lot of Salt Fixum.
-But there is a most secret way wherein essential oils and Tartar Salt are reduced not in a soap but in a volatile salt.
+Since practical teachings are in the last and third part of the book, I summarized some theories omitting medical observations, which can be useful only from a medical spagyric point of view: “ these oils boiled on their alkaline lixiviations cannot be made in the soap since they contain very little volatile salts, as one can perceive from a distillation where the Caput Mortuum contains a lot of Salt Fixum.
+But there is a secret way wherein essential oils and Tartar Salt are reduced not in soap but in a volatile salt.
 Salts made in this way are totally volatile and do not leave any Salt Fixum inside Caput Mortuum”.

-“Among Salts Fixum no one has most virtue than Tartar Salt (1), this is why we called it Alcalium Republica or Republic of Alkalis, and among essential oils no one has more properties than Turpentine Oil, and the required heat has not to exceed that of Spring Sun”.
+“Among Salts Fixum no one has more virtue than Tartar Salt (1), this is why we called it Alcalium Republica or Republic of Alkalis, and among essential oils, no one has more properties than Turpentine Oil, and the required heat has not to exceed that of Spring Sun”.

-“In his Occulta et Secreta Circulatione, or in secret and occult circulation (2), Van Helmont states that when trying to mix Tartar Salt and ethanol (rectificated Spirit of wine) the first one sinks to the bottom like sand in water”.
-In fact Ethanol is often involved in moving salts up to top of the vessel.
+“In his Occulta et Secreta Circulatione, or in secret and occult circulation (2), Van Helmont states that when trying to mix Tartar Salt and ethanol (rectified Spirit of wine) the first one sinks to the bottom like sand in water”.
+In fact, Ethanol is often involved in moving salts up to the top of the vessel.

 “But when dealing with alkaline salts and essential oils, the way of one turns in the way of the other.
 Coal stirrers have to understand their means of coction and union imitating nature.
 The fameus Van Helmont Adroph derives from that”

-Correct this solution to a suitable heat, and you’ll have first a volatile burning Spirit smells & tastes of essential oil, then there will come a bland phlegma, and it will remain an excellent dyed Balsamic Elixir at the bottom of the vessel.
+Correct this solution to a suitable heat, and you’ll have first a volatile burning Spirit smells & tastes of essential oil, then there will come bland phlegm, and it will remain an excellent dyed Balsamic Elixir at the bottom of the vessel.

 Thus feed it till it will eat three times in essential oil, and the salt alkali of the starting time.
-And made this feeding as a series of moisturizing and drying, cold and warm.
-Air will give you cold and dry, pay close and philosophical attention to that , and fire, not vulgar one, will give you moisturizing and warm (3).
-These are the powerlful whells by which nature circulate all things, even the most hard to transmute.
-Pay close attention to that and you will understand the secret of Alkahest, the mystery of sun and Mercurius.
+And made this feeding a series of moisturizing and drying, cold and warm.
+Air will give you cold and dry, pay close and philosophical attention to that, and fire, not vulgar one, will give you moisturizing and warm (3).
+These are the powerful wheels by which nature circulates all things, even the hardest to transmute.
+Pay close attention to that and you will understand the secret of Alkahest, the mystery of the sun and Mercurius.

 You saw Alkali & essential oil, their mixing, digestion, nutrition & union, to such a proportion that the volatile is united with fixed and that the two become volatile & spiritual one by the other.

-Therefore as a true philosopher give them fire and make them fly by a suitable heat: but if it happens it does not come as easily as you want, then you have to soak them suitable with a suitable liquor or with a good wine or spirit, and you will then dry out to a slow digestion, as you did before so that by every movement they eat, and become increasingly volatile & spiritual, until they sublime at a gentle sand heat in the form of a glorious Salt.
-The vegetable kingdom possesses no more excellence of Medicine than that.
+Therefore as a true philosopher give them fire and make them fly by a suitable heat: but if it happens it does not come as easily as you want, then you have to soak them suitable with a suitable liquor or with a good wine or spirit, and you will then dry out to slow digestion, as you did before so that by every movement they eat, and become increasingly volatile & spiritual until they sublime at a gentle and heat in the form of a glorious Salt.
+The vegetable kingdom possesses no more excellence in Medicine than that.

-To make the Samech, made, that the pure Spirit of Wine, pure Salt of Tartar are digested together, without mixing of anything else that’s is not true spiritual love which is the ethereal fire, the secret fire, real & only ferment cause, and in a few days, most of the Spirit will be retained in the salt, carefully separate phlegma, and pour again new spirit over the salt so much as it is lost.
-You can each time pour four times of both Spirit of Salt.
-Thus four or five reiterations, or six if you like, and you’ll have a dyed balm Ruby color flavoring & smelling wonderful.
-It’s the excellent Medicine which Van Helmont called Balm or Arcane Samech.
+To make the Samech, made, that the pure Spirit of Wine, pure Salt of Tartar are digested together, without mixing of anything else that’s is not true spiritual love which is the ethereal fire, the secret fire, real & only ferment cause, and in a few days, most of the Spirit will be retained in the salt, carefully separate phlegm, and pour again new spirit over the salt so much as it is lost.
+You can each time pour four times both Spirit of Salt.
+Thus four or five reiterations, or six if you like, and you’ll have a dyed balm with Ruby color flavoring & smells wonderful.
+It’s the excellent Medicine that Van Helmont called Balm or Arcane Samech.

 As for the conjunction of these two ways, there is no need to talk more, after teaching how to dissolve the salt & oil united in the Spirit of Wine, and distill them together; & desiccation after feeding with the same Spirit five, six, or seven times or more as you decide.

-I state this sulphur being an excellent subject endowed with rare virtues.
-Now if we cohobate with turpentine oil at sand fire, until oil has removed all the sulphur in the form of a dyed and smelly oil, we will have a clean oil to volatilize the Salt of Tartar.
+I state this sulfur being an excellent subject endowed with rare virtues.
+Now if we cohobate with turpentine oil at a sand fire, until the oil has removed all the sulfur in the form of a dyed and smelly oil, we will have a clean oil to volatilize the Salt of Tartar.
 The water which will not separate itself from the distillation, and which is not in great quantity must be rejected as unnecessary.
-With this oil you can make elixirs with the Salt of Tartar, in the same way as you did with the other oils distilled or essential until the union of this oil with the salt of Tartar is complete.
-You can: digesting the mixture with the pure spirit of wine distilled with the seed of Cardamonum, and after digestion, you will distill the Spirit & phlegma until the balm will be very red.
-Rectify this Spirit & re unified with its balm.
+With this oil, you can make elixirs with the Salt of Tartar, in the same way as you did with the other oils distilled or essential until the union of this oil with the salt of Tartar is complete.
+You can: digest the mixture with the pure spirit of wine distilled with the seed of Cardamonum, and after digestion, you will distill the Spirit & phlegm until the balm will be very red.
+Rectify this Spirit & reunified with its balm.

-Alkali therefore reduces the Elixir with two or three times of turpentine oil, until the salt & oil can be dissolved in the Spirit of Wine without separating.
+Alkali, therefore, reduces the Elixir with two or three times of turpentine oil, until the salt & oil can be dissolved in the Spirit of Wine without separating.
 To dissolve this elixir in the flavored Spirit of Wine with cinnamon.
-Separate the Spirit of balm or Samech by distill and dephlegmate one another & join them together.
+Separate the Spirit of balm or Samech by distilling and removing the phlegm from one another & join them together.

 And not to remain idle but to adorn (4) my Sparta, as they say, (exornare spartam meam), I contented myself waiting for something better to do some tests, in small quantities, only to see them.

-How to volatilize the alkali with turpentine oil, given by Starkey to Richard Matthew; to made the Diaphoretic & Diuretics Pill, which took so much reputation in England.
+How to volatilize the alkali with turpentine oil, given by Starkey to Richard Matthew; to make the Diaphoretic & Diuretics Pill, which took so much reputation in England.

 Now we can fully understand the aforementioned John Reid sentence.
-In fact, as you can see, there is a substantial difference between Le Pellettier work and a mere spagyrical final addition of essential oils, ethanol and salts, pretending to have a body (salts), a Spirit of Life/Mercurius (Ethanol) and a Soul/Sulphur (Essential Oils).
-As presented in many modern spagyrical handbooks.
+In fact, as you can see, there is a substantial difference between Le Pellettier work and a mere spagyric final addition of essential oils, ethanol, and salts, pretending to have a body (salts), a Spirit of Life/Mercurius (Ethanol) and a Soul/Sulphur (Essential Oils).
+As presented in many modern spagyric handbooks.

 Back to Alchemy, but I should say to very ancient Alchemy, be aware that the making of legendary Kyphi or Kiphy or Kuphu, or Kephi is not far from our Sacred Art and from all aforementioned Alkalis volatilization.